ayoubfaouzi/software-engineering-notes/100-go-mistakes-and-how-to-avoid-them/chapter-12-optimizations.md

     <p align="center"><img src="./assets/padding-and-spacial-locality.png" width="500px" height="auto"></p>
   - Because each cache line contains more `i` variables, iterating over a slice of `Foo` requires fewer cache lines total.
   - ➡️  Each cache line is more useful because it contains on average **33%** more `i` variables.
 Therefore, iterating over a `Foo` slice to sum all the int64 elements is more efficient 👍.

+## #95: Not understanding stack vs. heap

+- When a goroutine starts, it gets **2 KB** of contiguous memory as its stack space (this size has evolved over time and could change again).
+However, this size **isn’t fixed** at run time and can grow and shrink as necessary (but it always remains contiguous in memory, preserving data locality).
+- Consider the example below:
+    ```go
+    func main() {
+        a := 3
+        b := 2
+        c := sumPtr(a, b)
+        println(*c)
+    }
+    func sumPtr(x, y int) *int {
+        z := x + y
+        return &z
+    }
+    ```
+- If `c` was referencing the address of the `z` variable, and that `z` was allocated on the stack, we would have a major problem.
+The address would **no longer be valid,** plus the stack frame of main would keep growing and erase the `z` variable.
+For that reason, the stack isn’t enough, and we need another type of memory: the **heap**.
+- Because the `z` variable couldn’t live on the stack; therefore, it has been **escaped** to the heap.
+If the compiler cannot prove that a variable isn’t referenced after the function returns, the variable is allocated on the heap 💁.
+- The stack is **self-cleaning**, and is accessed by a single goroutine.
+Conversely, the heap must be cleaned by an external system: the **GC**.
+- The more heap allocations are made, the more we **pressure** the GC.
+When the GC runs, it uses **25%** of the available CPU capacity and may create milliseconds of “*stop the world*” latency (the phase when an application is paused).
+- We must also understand that allocating on the stack is **faster** for the Go runtime because it’s trivial: a pointer references the following available memory address.
+Conversely, allocating on the heap requires more effort to find the right place and hence takes more time.
+-
+    > 💡 This example shows that using pointers to avoid a copy **isn’t necessarily faster**; it depends on the context.
+So far in this book, we have only discussed values versus pointers via the prism of semantics: using a pointer when a value has to be **shared**.
+In most cases, this should be the rule to follow.
+Also bear in mind that modern CPUs are extremely efficient at copying data, especially within the same cache line.
+Let’s avoid premature optimization and focus on readability and semantics first.
+- **Escape analysis** refers to the work performed by the compiler to decide whether a variable should be allocated on the stack or the heap.
+Let’s look at the main rules.
+  - When an allocation cannot be done on the stack, it is done on the heap.
+Even though this sounds like a simplistic rule, it’s important to remember 🤷.
+  - For example, if the compiler cannot prove that a variable isn’t **referenced** after a function returns, this variable is allocated on the heap.
+  - In general, **sharing up** escapes to the heap and **sharing down** stays on the stack.
+- The following are other cases in which a variable can be escaped to the heap:
+  - **Global variables**, because multiple goroutines can access them.
+  - A **pointer** sent to a **channel**:
+    ```go
+    type Foo struct{ s string }
+    ch := make(chan *Foo, 1)
+    foo := &Foo{s: "x"}
+    ch <- foo // Here, foo escapes to the heap.
+    ```
+  - A variable referenced by a value sent to a channel:
+    ```go
+    type Foo struct{ s *string }
+    ch := make(chan Foo, 1)
+    s := "x"
+    bar := Foo{s: &s} // Because s is referenced by Foo via its address, it escapes to the heap in these situations
+    ch <- bar
+    ```
+  - If a local **variable** is **too large** to fit on the stack.
+  - If the size of a local variable is **unknown**.
+For example, `s := make([]int, 10)` may not escape to the heap, but `s := make([]int, n)` will, because its size is based on a variable.
+  -  If the backing array of a slice is reallocated using **append**.
+- Although this list gives us ideas for understanding the compiler’s decisions, it’s **not exhaustive** and may change in future Go versions.
+To confirm an assumption, we can access the compiler’s decisions using `-gcflags`:
+    ```sh
+    $ go build -gcflags "-m=2"
+    ...
+    ./main.go:12:2: z escapes to heap:
+    ```